pat-mw/webflow-schemas/README.md

 A CLI tool for generating type-safe schemas from Webflow CMS collections.
 This tool helps bridge the gap between Webflow's dynamic content and type-safe development environments by automatically generating TypeScript types from your Webflow collections.

+> ⚠️ **Note**: This project is currently experimental and likely contains bugs.
+Contributions and feedback are warmly welcomed!

 ![CLI Demo](lib/demo.gif)

 ## Features